MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 The main scenarios for camera placement in Microsoft Dynamics 365 Connected Spaces Preview include the following zones:

-- End caps (Display effectiveness skill zone)
+- End caps (Display effectiveness skill)

-- Queues (Queue management skill zone)
+- Queues (Queue management skill)

-- Entrances (Shopper analytics skill zone)
+- Entrances (Shopper analytics skill)

 The following table provides more detail on the three available skills: